-House Bill 1891, sponsored by Hemmer, amends Tennessee Code Annotated to introduce new provisions regarding driver education courses for individuals charged with speeding offenses.
-The bill designates existing language in Section 55-10-207(f) as subdivision (1) and adds a new subdivision (2).
-This new provision allows individuals charged with speeding to register for a department-approved driver education course through the court clerk as an alternative to appearing in court and paying fines.
-It mandates that court clerks provide online registration for these courses and stipulates that successful completion of the course within ninety days will result in the removal of points from the individual's driving record, with a maximum of five points eligible for removal.
+Senate Bill 2114, also known as House Bill 1891, amends Tennessee Code Annotated, specifically Section 55-10-207(f), to enhance the options available for individuals charged with speeding.
+The bill designates the existing language as subdivision (1) and introduces a new subdivision (2), which allows individuals to register for a department-approved driver education course as an alternative to appearing in court and paying fines.
+The bill mandates that these courses be made available online through the department's website.
+If the individual successfully completes the course within ninety days of the conviction, they can have points removed from their driving record, with a maximum of five points eligible for removal.

 Statutes affected: Introduced: 55-10-207(f), 55-10-207